• Home

 During this time of the year, people are open to the Gospel for nearly one month.
 Do we let this opportunity slide through our fingers?
 In Matthew 28, our commission is to go and make disciples.
 To make a disciple, we must present the Gospel first.
 Will we waste our time arguing over the birth of Christ, whether it is pagan or not?
 To this, we say that people saying Christmas or the celebration of the birth of Christ is pagan are avoiding the Gospel!
 Why?
 Who in the spiritual realm attacks the Gospel and wants it destroyed?
 Satan.
 Think about this tidbit.
 Imagine a worldwide focus on Christmas, even in Buddhist countries.
 Why not present the Gospel at this time of the year?
 As Paul said, his focus was on getting people reconciled to God.
 (2Cor 5:18-21)

+"15 And I will put enmity Between you and the woman And between your seed and her Seed; He shall bruise you on the head, And you shall bruise him on the heel."
 The Accuser is bound and determined to use people, even with good intentions, to stop the message of the Gospel of Salvation.
 We use the word accusation intentionally because people who celebrate traditional Christmas are called pagans.
-A severe charge but, fortunately, untrue.
+It was a severe charge but, fortunately, untrue.

 God is a God of prophecy.
 He wants us to know what is coming.
 He answered His word and has "healing in His wings" to "reconcile us to God."
 There are no other holy books that contain prophetic words fulfilled!

-Every Christmas season is a literal miracle that this holiday (holy day) is focused worldwide on Jesus Christ, our Savior.
+Every Christmas season is a literal miracle that this holiday (Holy Day) is focused worldwide on Jesus Christ, our Savior.
 Even the Wikipedia article acknowledges this undeniable fact.

 What can you and your family do to share the love of Christ with a hurting world this Christmas season?
 Here is one video that touches our hearts when we watch it.